What To Know About Allergy Shots For Dogs, According To A Vet

 Luckily, there are very few side effects of immunotherapy in dogs.

-A more severe side effect of allergy shots for dogs is mild to moderate anaphylaxis, which can include the following symptoms:
+A more severe (but rare) side effect of allergy shots for dogs is anaphylaxis, or a severe allergic reaction, which can include the following symptoms:

 - Facial swelling